Wanstead Hall: Tudor

 It was probably quite a small building until the 14th century, but by 1499 it was large enough to serve as a royal hunting-lodge, when it was acquired by King Henry VII, one of whose favourite resorts it was to become.
 Henry had developed a taste for privacy towards the end of his reign, and acquired Wanstead as a maison de retraite in the vicinity of Greenwich Palace, laying out considerable sums on it.
 It was valued by him especially for its park, bringing the King much needed seclusion.
 Henry VII used Wanstead as a location for receiving payments from what the Tudor historian David Starkey calls his "slush fund" of extra-parliamentary taxation and fines, away from the eyes of the magnates in the formal royal palaces.
 The young future Henry VIII lived for a while at Wanstead and at the other maison de retraite of Hanworth Manor in enforced proximity to his father Henry VII during the last years of his reign.
 Both kings hunted within the manor.

-It was during Henry VIII's reign (1509–1547) that Wanstead Park was inclosed, shortly before 1512, which probably involved the clearance of some wooded areas.
+It was during Henry VIII's reign (1509–1547) that Wanstead Park was enclosed, shortly before 1512, which probably involved the clearance of some wooded areas.
 At about this time neighbouring Aldersbrook became a separate manor.
-Wanstead remained a Royal manor for a number of years, its "keeper" being an office awarded to favoured royal courtiers, one after another.
+Wanstead remained a royal manor for a number of years, its "keeper" being an office awarded to favoured royal courtiers, one after another.
 Hugh Denys (d.1511) Groom of the Stool to Henry VII was its keeper until 1511, being one of the King's key financial officers who often received the "slush fund" monies there on the King's behalf.
 On Denys's death in 1511 the keepership passed to Charles Brandon, later Duke of Suffolk and from 1515 Henry's brother-in-law via marriage to his sister Mary Tudor.

 Sir John Heron, another former financial officer within the Privy chamber, was keeper of the park until his death in 1521.
 Heron also held lands in Aldersbrook and it is said that he brought heron birds to the area, as an amusing mark of his presence.
 One of the lakes was historically known as "Herony (sic) Lake".
 (A heronry, i.e. colony of heron birds, is shown on Lincoln Island on a 1919 OS map of Wanstead Park, unless this is merely a confusion over the nomenclature of the lakes.)
 Lord Richard Rich, High Chancellor of England, was keeper of the park in 1543, and in 1549 Edward VI granted him the lordship of the manor of Wanstead, complete with the park.
 In 1577 Rich's son Robert sold it to Robert Dudley, 1st Earl of Leicester, who purchased the nearby manor of Stonhall in Ilford at the same time.
 Thereafter a succession of owners kept the manor of Wanstead combined with Stonehall.